neurobagel/documentation/docs/infrastructure.md

     In graphDB, graph databases are called resources.
-    To create a new one, you will also have to prepare a `data-config.ttl` file that contains the settings for the resource you will create ([see the graphDB docs](https://graphdb.ontotext.com/documentation/10.0/devhub/rest-api/location-and-repository-tutorial.html#create-a-repository)).
+    To create a new one, you will also have to prepare a `data-config.ttl` file that contains the settings for the resource you will create (for more information, see the [graphDB docs](https://graphdb.ontotext.com/documentation/10.0/devhub/rest-api/location-and-repository-tutorial.html#create-a-repository)).

-    **make sure to that the value for `rep:repositoryID` in the `data-configl.ttl` file matches the value of `NB_GRAPH_DB` in your `.env` file**.
+    **Make sure that the value for `rep:repositoryID` in the `data-configl.ttl` file matches the value of `NB_GRAPH_DB` in your `.env` file**.
     For example, if `NB_GRAPH_DB=my_db`, then